-Bullish candlesticks are just one part of a stock chart.
-You have 2 different types of candlesticks that form charts.
-The Bullish candlestick and bearish candlestick.
+Bullish candlesticks are one of 2 different types of candlesticks that form on stock charts.
+The bullish candlestick and bearish candlestick.
 Watch our video below to learn how to identify bullish candlesticks and the role that they play when trading.

 Candlestick charts originated in Japan with rice traders.
 They track price action or price movement.
 A rice trader by the name of Homma realized that emotions affected the price of rice.

 He came up with this system to gauge price action along with emotion because emotions move markets.
 Excitement, greed and fear move markets on a daily basis.
 Comparatively knowing how to read stock charts helps to gauge the emotions of millions of traders around the world.